 The cost of electric power used in the performance and acceptance testing will be borne by the Region.

-See Section 01040 – Coordination for the name of the LDC and contact information.

 Lighting:

 The Contractor shall provide temporary lighting to meet all applicable safety requirements and to allow for the erection, application, or installation of materials and equipment, and for the observation or inspection of the Work.

+The Contractor shall provide temporary lighting for field office parking areas.

 Heating, Cooling, and Ventilating: